A new economic model is taking shape

 Bot Score Distribution — Q1 2026

-Cloudflare classifies >50% of web traffic as nonhuman per HTML by Pages analysis — the majority of the web is now machine-accessed.
+Cloudflare classifies >50% of web traffic as automated machines — the majority of the web is now machine-accessed.

 The /crawl Endpoint: Compliant Crawling by Design

 Launched March 2026, the Browser Rendering /crawl endpoint is a developer API for RAG pipelines and training datasets — built as a compliant, permission-respecting crawler.
 It cryptographically identifies itself, respects robots.txt and AI Crawl Control settings, and cannot bypass detection.
+For publishers, the critical advantage is accountability: every /crawl request is tied to a known, identifiable operator rather than an anonymous scraper, giving them the same visibility and control over their traffic that they expect from any registered bot.
 Available on all plans.

 From Defense to Access Control Infrastructure